andycowl/bbdb3-manual/tutorial.rst

 valuable in purging historic, outdated data and examining recent records.

-Use 'TAB' (`bbdb-next-field`) to navigate to the next field and 'BACKSPACE' (`bbdb-prev-field`) to go back to the previous field.
+Use 'TAB' (:function:`bbdb-next-field`) to navigate to the next field and 'BACKSPACE' (:function:`bbdb-prev-field`) to go back to the previous field.

-If you made any errors during the creation of the contact, you can navigate to the field and then use 'e' (`bbdb-edit-field`) to edit and correct the field.
+If you made any errors during the creation of the contact, you can navigate to the field and then use 'e' (:function:`bbdb-edit-field`) to edit and correct the field.

 Searching on fields
 -------------------